 The French celebrate 11 national (jours feriés) holidays each year.
 France introduced the civic calendar (1582).
 The standard holidays including New Year, Valentine Day, Easter, Armistice Day, and Christmas are all important in France.
 Over time several new holidays have been introduced.
 Bastille Day was incorporated at the onset of the French Revolution, a major inflection point in French history (1789).
 Armistice Day was added after World War I and thge resulting huge loss of life (1918).
 Labor Day was added as socialists grew increasingly binfluential (193).
 Victory Day was added after World War II (1945).
 May is especially important with a holiday nearly every week.
 The best known French holiday is of course Bastille Day on July 14 honoring the beginning of the French Revolution.
 The two most important celebrations for French children are surely Easter and Christmas which is the case in much of Europe.
 We do not yet know a great deal about how these holiday are celebrated with the exceotion of Easter abd Christmas, but are gradually ascquiring more information.

+We do not have much information on play in France.
+Many of the play activities seem European wide including America.
+We do notbyet know much about bthe games French boys played.
+The games may have different names, but are basically the same.
+One such game which at first was played by adults was Blind Man's Buff.
+It coild be played inoors ot outdoors.
+The translation is 'buff de l'aveugle', but it was called 'colin-maillard'.
+This came from a medieval fight between a French lord of Louvain and a man named Colin who fought with a mallet and was blinded in the battle.
 Of course an important part of childhood is outdoor play.
 We do not yet have nuch information on the games French children played.
+We know of five popular games: pétanque, escargot (snail), jeu de la barbichette (game of the goatee), les loups-garous de Thiercelieux (Werewolves of Miller’s Hollow), and bilboquet (cup and ball).
 One popular activity was a range of vehicles such as bicycles and other convehences like scooters and pedal cars.
 These were at first expensive and only available to wealthy children.
 They became more available after World War I. Gradually they became more available as prices declined and incomes of average families increased.

 There are all kinds of family outings that French families enjoy.
 Outings to the countryside for a picnic are popular as they are in other countries.
 Tourism is also popular.
 France is today one of the most popular countries for tourism around the world.
 When people are questioned where they want to visit, France inevitably is at the top or near the top of the list.
 Before World war II, intenational travel was for the wealthy, but there were plenty of domestic tourists.
 There is plenty to see in France: Rivierra beaches, many historical sites with wonderful castles and chateaus, beautiful country side, wine areas, Paris with all its art treasures, religious sites, and much more.
 The building of rail lines in the 19th century was a major step in making tourism possible for the averahe person.
 Children of course were involved both as tourists on family trips and working at tpurists sites in a range of capacities.